tuzi123/h1b_statistics/README.md

 To run a different file, e.g., a file named "filename.csv":
 1. Place filename.csv into the /input folder.
 2. In the file `run.sh`, replace "./input/h1b_input.csv" with "./input/filename.csv"
-3. Run the `run.sh`
+3. Run the `run.sh`  <br />
-Note: the run.sh could be easily modified to run another file by passing the file name arguement.
+Note: the `run.sh` file could be easily modified to run another file by passing the file name arguement.

 Or Run